pychop: Emulating Low-Precision Arithmetic in Numerical Methods and Neural Networks: Simulations

 For this object detection task, which involves predicting object locations as bounding boxes defined by (x\_min, y\_min, width, height) alongside class labels and scores, we utilized Faster R-CNN \citep{ren2015faster} with a ResNet-50 Feature Pyramid Network (FPN) backbone \citep{lin2017feature}.
 The model leverages pre-trained weights from the COCO dataset, accessible through PyTorch’s \texttt{FasterRCNN\_ResNet50\_FPN\_Weights.DEFAULT}.
 This architecture integrates a ResNet-50 backbone for feature extraction, an FPN for multi-scale feature processing, a Region Proposal Network (RPN) for generating object proposals, and a detection head for bounding box regression and classification across 80 COCO categories plus a background class.
 The pre-trained weights stem from optimization on the COCO train2017 dataset ($\sim$118,000 images) over 12 epochs with a batch size of 2, employing a composite loss: the RPN combines binary cross-entropy loss for objectness classification with Smooth L1 loss for proposal regression, while the detection head uses cross-entropy loss for classification and Smooth L1 loss for box refinement, guided by a step-wise learning rate schedule (e.g., 0.02 initial rate, decayed at epochs 8 and 11).
 In our experiments, we applied these weights directly for inference on a subset of 100 images from COCO val2017, as specified by \texttt{max\_images=100}, bypassing additional training.
-The \texttt{post\_quantization} function from \texttt{Pychop} converted the model and its outputs into the specified precisions, allowing us to evaluate the impact of reduced-precision emulation on mAP@0.5:0.95 across the defined rounding strategies.
+The \texttt{post\_quantization} function from \texttt{pychop} converted the model weights and biases into the specified precisions, allowing us to evaluate the impact of reduced-precision emulation on mAP@0.5:0.95 across the defined rounding strategies.
 The results are as depicted in \tablename~\ref{tab:obj_quant_combined} and visualized in \figurename~\ref{fig:obj1}, \figurename~\ref{fig:obj2}, and \figurename~\ref{fig:obj3}, respectively.
+For the evaluation of the quantization effect, object detection (Faster R-CNN), the number of RPN proposal regions is variable, and the ROI head shapes change dynamically, making direct comparison of the final outputs using {SQNR} infeasible.
+Therefore, we use the feature maps of the backbone FPN as representative activation values to calculate SQNR as in \eqref{eq:sqrn}.
+Specifically, we register forward hooks on the FPN and extract the P2 feature map (the highest-resolution level) from a batch of 8 images.
+Similar to the classification task, MSE is evaluated with \eqref{eq:mse}.